kubees/playlist-helm-chart/README.md

-# playlist-helm-chart
+# videos-helm-chart
-This is the playlist microservice helm chart.
+This is the videos microservice helm chart.